smonn/algorand-vanity/README.md

 go install github.com/smonn/algorand-vanity
 ```

+### Option 3, download latest release

+Visit the [releases page](https://github.com/smonn/algorand-vanity/releases) and download the latest release for your platform.

 The first param should be a regular expression.
 Remember that an Algorand address is a base32 string matching `^[A-Z2-7]{58}$`.
 So any pattern that's a subset of that should work.

 **Pro-tip: run multiple instances of this to speed things up further!**